weecology/retriever/README.md

 Installing From Source
 ----------------------

-To install the EcoData Retriever from source, you'll need Python 2.6+ with the following packages installed:
+To install the EcoData Retriever from source, you'll need Python 2.7+ or 3.3+ with the following packages installed:

 * xlrd